bdblackforceteam/Dark-boy/README.md

 cd dark-boy

-python2 Dark_boy.py
+python2 Dark-boy.py

-This note (this tools was free, so you no need approval by It's Ifad)
+This note (This tools was free, so you no need approval by It's Ifad🥰🥰)